Tag: habits

 • 10 Ideas I Got from Atomic Habits

-1. The Power Compounding
+1. The Power of Compounding

 Tiny, consistent improvements—getting just 1 percent better every day—compound into massive results over time.
 Success is not the product of a single, once-in-a-lifetime transformation, but of daily habits.
 I like to think about putting points on the scoreboard: Reading a chapter in a book instead of scrolling social media, that’s a point; going on a walk instead of having dessert that you don’t need, that’s a point; and so on.